psoukie/zipchord/README.md

 - Simultaneous chord recognition (also known as chorded entry or chording)
 - Sequential shorthands that expand typed abbreviations to full words or phrases
-- Separate customizable dictionaries for chords and shorthands
+- Customizable dictionaries for chords and shorthands
 - Real-time hints in an on-screen display or tooltips
 - Smart spaces and automatic capitalization around shortcuts and punctuation
 - Two chord-detection modes: minimum held duration or relative overlap of keys
-- Automatic switching with the active Windows keyboard layout, with per-layout key mapping and dictionaries
+- Automatic switching of key mapping and dictionaries with the active Windows keyboard layout
 - Native UI and command menu for common actions and assigning shortcuts

 ## Example